 It’s fine to keep it low-key and casually do the fist bump and “Nice job!” thing with team members.
 But every so often, you need to go deeper and give detailed feedback.
 Highlight specific things your employees said or did that demonstrate their strength in soft skills.
 For example, say, “Jody, I know that you’ve been frustrated with the new purchasing software.
 I admire how you kept your cool at the status meeting and stayed focused on finding a solution, rather than getting into the weeds about the bugs in the system.”

-Paying attention to stuff — whether it’s the latest app upgrade or a team member’s need to learn tact — ensures it gets done.
+Paying attention to “stuff” — whether it’s the latest app upgrade or a team member’s need to learn tact — ensures it gets done.
 The modern workplace demands that your employees have top-notch soft skills.
 Help your team members shine by developing their human skills in equal measure with their technical skills.

-This article was published as a Smartbrief Original and is reprinted with permission.
+A modified version of this article was published as a Smartbrief Original and is reprinted with permission.